terminal-nerds/website/README.md

 [discord shield]: https://img.shields.io/discord/862890839537877012?label=Discord&logo=discord&style=for-the-badge
 [discussions]: https://github.com/terminal-nerds/terminal-nerd/discussions

 **We are also open to feedback**.
-If you have one or any suggestions, feel free to [start a discussion] in our project' repository or use "#💡-ideas" channel on our [Discord server] and share your thoughts & ideas!
+If you have any suggestions, feel free to [start a discussion] in our project' repository or use "#💡-ideas" channel on our [Discord server] and share your thoughts & ideas!